-We are implementing sustainable and effective solutions to deliver the City's road safety vision of reducing crashes, saving lives, and preventing serious trauma on the Gold Coast transport network.
+We are implementing sustainable and effective solutions to deliver a road safety vision of reducing crashes, saving lives and preventing serious road trauma on the Gold Coast transport network.

 The Gold Coast has a vibrant nightlife and features a range of entertainment options for a great night out with friends or family.

 If you're going for a night out, it's easy to think ahead – make sure you plan how to get home safe.

 Organise a lift, catch a taxi, rideshare or public transport, designate a driver or stay at a mate's place.

 For information on keeping safe visit Drink driving – Get the facts

 Motorcycling on the Gold Coast is unique, from our coast side urban roads to our rural and hinterland routes.
 Each has its own challenges and risks.
 On hinterland roads drivers and riders experience a wider variety of road conditions, more roadside and environmental hazards and greater speed variation.